nicksiv/jitterbug/content/archived/Portrait of a lady on fire.md

 ---
-title: "GR: Portrait of a lady on fire"
+title: "Portrait of a lady on fire"
 date: "2021-01-24"
 tags: [films, greek]
 ---